-Christopher Bell is responsible for academic affairs for the Jackson School, including the undergraduate program, student affairs, and admissions.
-He’s research centers on understanding the complex dynamics of vertebrate faunal communities during the Quaternary Period.
+Dr. Christopher Bell is responsible for academic affairs for the Jackson School, including the undergraduate program, student affairs, and admissions.
+His research centers on understanding the complex dynamics of vertebrate faunal communities during the Quaternary Period.